pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-extending-ultimatexr.md

 - Edit time: Developers implement a derived class from `UxrNetworkImplementation`.
 This class handles the creation of platform-specific components and provides additional functionality for runtime operations.
 - Runtime: Developers create a new network avatar component that implements the `IUxrNetworkAvatar` interface.
 This component primarily handles RPC synchronization support during runtime.

+We recommend reviewing the existing multiplayer implementations which can be found in the /Scripts/Networking/Integrations.

 ### Edit Time

 Through the `UxrNetworkManager` inspector, the framework automates the creation and setup of platform-specific components.
 Users will not be required to manually add components such as NetworkObject, NetworkTransform, NetworkRigidbody or similar.